-When I look in the markets or read the news, I don’t think investors have become radically more rational or less emotional.
+When I look in the markets or read the news, I see humans behaving like humans everywhere.
+I don’t think we’ve become radically more rational or less emotional.

-So, if investors haven’t changed and value investing is still relevant, is this the buying opportunity of a generation?
+So if humans haven’t changed and value investing is still relevant, is this the buying opportunity of a generation?

 Value stocks are as beaten up as they’ve been in nearly 100 years; investors have fled to what they perceive as to be the safe harbour in the current value storm: growth stocks.

 Is the “safe” harbour the best place to be in a storm?

 But what if the port is the worst place to be?
 What if it’s better to be bobbing out at sea with a bit of volatility rather than risk being hammered against the harbour walls during the storm?